 Ensle’s older son, Matthew a qualified librarian was also mentioned in the article.
 He had undertaken to complete his mother’s project.
 I made several attempts to locate him using Google and Facebook but his name didn't come up in the search.
 I tried other media and finally got lucky and connected with Matthew on Linkedin.

-Contrary to the newspaper information, he told me that all his mother’s belongings were sitting with his sister, Betty now called Liz, (Betty being a derivative of Elizabeth) in Kwa-Zulu Natal and he gave me her email address to pursue the matter.
+Contrary to the newspaper information, he told me that all his mother’s belongings were sitting with his sister, Bettie now called Liz, (Bettie being a derivative of Elizabeth) in Kwa-Zulu Natal and he gave me her email address to pursue the matter.

 Liz responded to my email by saying all the information Ensle Syphus had gathered was sitting untouched in an unopened box, and having never visited Sedgefield, held no interest for her.
 She was very busy right then but was happy to send it to me as soon as she had a gap.